Cameron Clear

-Cameron Michael Clear (born February 25, 1993) is a former American football tight end.
-He played college football at Texas A&M, and signed with the Pittsburgh Steelers after going undrafted in the 2015 NFL Draft.
-Clear has also been a member of the Indianapolis Colts, San Antonio Commanders, and Seattle Dragons.
+Cameron Michael Clear (born February 25, 1993) is an American former football tight end.
+He played college football at Texas A&M, and signed with the Pittsburgh Steelers after going undrafted in the 2015 NFL draft.
+Clear was also a member of the Indianapolis Colts, San Antonio Commanders, and Seattle Dragons.

-High school career
+Early life

 During high school, Clear played football and basketball at Central High School in Memphis, Tennessee.
 As a power forward on his high school basketball team, he averaged 12 points and 4 rebounds a game for a team that ended with a record of 21–9 and finish fourth in the state.
 On the football team he played tight end and defensive line.
 For his junior season in 2009, he hauled in a total of 26 receptions, for 412 receiving yards, and 2 touchdown receptions.
 As a defensive lineman he made 62 tackles and 11 sacks on the season.
 The following year, he amassed 18 catches, 250 receiving yards, 6 receiving touchdowns at tight end, as well as, 60 tackles and 8 sacks on defense.
 He finished his senior year ranked as the tenth overall defensive line prospect by Sporting News Top 100 for the class of 2011.